FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

     (black) for determining the location of maximum correlation (“``flex_shift``”).

-If you wish to not have any flexure correction applied, you may specify the
+If you wish to have **no** flexure correction applied, you may specify the
 following:

 .. code-block:: ini